gl1tterbomb/gl1tterbomb/README.md

 ★ favorite characters?
 Hmmm, kinda hard question.
 I am very basic.:3 My favorites are Hal Jordan and Booster Gold..
 (I'm his number #116 fan trust).
 I have more… Wonderwoman, Bart allen, Wally West, Ted Kord, Ice, Max lord, Guy Gardner… etc..

 ★- ships; I do also multi/crossover/rarepairs and OC/canon; I enjoy people yapping about their AU. interesting or not.
 I still won't judge, and I'll respect it.
 No matter whether it is a Ship, crossovers, headcanons, and others.
+I also want to meet more selfshippers,you guys are very cool!

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
 I like Green Lantern and Flash.